Beyond the Merit Badge: Picatinny visit inspires Scouts with real-world engineering

 |0

-This work, Beyond the Merit Badge: Picatinny visit inspires Scouts with real-world engineering [Image 8 of 8], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Beyond the Merit Badge: Picatinny visit inspires Scouts with real-world engineering, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.